geonnave/blog/content/posts/navigate-faster.md

     return 0
 }
-alias ..="go_up_n"
+alias ..="fastnav_up"
 ```

+Note that bash does not let us use the dot character (`.`) within a function name,
+but that can be easily overcome with an `alias` :)

-It just works!
-I actually created this in 2015, and it's been a life saver ever since.
+And it just works!
+I actually created this a few years ago, and it's been a life saver ever since.

 # I want more

 Alright, the new `..
 2` is cool, but what if I wanted to count backwards?
-Like, if I am too deeply nested, it may become difficult to count how many directories to go up.
+Like, if I am too deeply nested, it may be difficult to count how many directories to go up.

-For this I created the `go_down_n_from_home` function (aliased to `,,`), which works like this:
+For this I created `fastnav_down` (aliased to `,,`), which works like this:

 ```
 $ pwd